 The study will be conducted in accordance with all legal and regulatory requirements.
-Additionally, we will adhere to commonly accepted research practices, including those described in the following guidance documents: European Network of Centers for Pharmacoepidemiology and Pharmacovigilance (ENCePP) Guide on Methodological Standards in Pharmacoepidemiology [Anes, 2012].
-Guidelines for GPP issued by the International Society for Pharmacoepidemiology [ISPE, 2008], FDA Guidance for Industry: Good Pharmacovigilance Practices and Pharmacoepidemiologic Assessment [FDA, 2005], and FDA Guidance for Industry and FDA Staff: Best Practices for Conducting and Reporting of Pharmacoepidemiologic Safety Studies Using Electronic Healthcare Data Sets (U.S. Food and Drug Administration [FDA, 2013]).
+Additionally, we will adhere to commonly accepted research practices, including those described in the following guidance documents: ENCePP Guide on Methodological Standards in Pharmacoepidemiology [Anes, 2012].
+Guidelines for GPP issued by the International Society for Pharmacoepidemiology [ISPE, 2008], FDA Guidance for Industry: Good Pharmacovigilance Practices and Pharmacoepidemiologic Assessment [FDA, 2005], and FDA Guidance for Industry and FDA Staff: Best Practices for Conducting and Reporting of Pharmacoepidemiologic Safety Studies Using Electronic Healthcare Data Sets [FDA, 2013].